• Skip to primary navigation

 This relaxed take on the quiff is a nice option for guys who want a more understated style that evokes messiness without actually being all that messy.

 At the core, this is a fairly standard quiff style.
-There are about four inches on top, and the sides are skin faded for a touch of neatness.
+There are about four inches on top, and the sides feature a zero fade haircut.

 The key, as usual, is in how you style it.